Table of Contents

 As a business, you surely have payments or expenses apart from salaries that are subjected to TDS like professional fees, interest, rent, etc. You have to deduct TDS accurately and file quarterly returns, providing details of all business payments and tax thereon.

 If you execute these errands manually, it becomes a tedious and labour-intensive task.
 It takes a significant amount of time to complete the entire filing process (depending on the number of payments made).

 So, instead of things getting out of control, you can simply automate your payroll process and not worry about compliance.

-And, we have the perfect software for you – RazorpayX Payroll!
+And, we have the perfect solution for you – RazorpayX Payroll Software!